rh0/arithmesheets/README.md

-# arithmesheets
+# ArithmeSheets
-A simple arithmetic problem generator for practice and drills.
+A simple arithmetic problem generator to print problems for practice and drills.

 ## Commands
 Command                | Description                                      |